 The habitable zone is the ring around a star where the conditions are right for liquid water on a planet’s surface to exist.
 Those are the planets counted in NEarth.
 But different stars have different habitable zones: Those of red dwarf stars, cooler and fainter than our sun, are much closer; and those of brighter, hotter stars are farther out.
 Kepler succeeded in estimating NEarth for red dwarf stars since, for these stars, measuring Mercury-sized orbits works well enough: at least a sixth of red dwarf stars—and up to half—has an Earth-sized planet in the habitable zone.
 Not too shabby, red dwarfs!

-Last year, astronomers announced the discovery of the spectacular TRAPPIST-1 7-planet system.
+A few months ago, astronomers announced the discovery of the spectacular TRAPPIST-1 7-planet system.
 Its central star is puny, just 8 percent the mass of our sun, 2,000 times fainter, and about the size of Jupiter.
 All seven planets are roughly Earth-sized, and they orbit extremely close to their star.
 The most exciting thing is, at least three (and perhaps up to four or five) live in the star’s habitable zone—if all stars had planetary systems like TRAPPIST-1, NEarth would be 3.
 Another twist is that, in the TRAPPIST-1 system, life—if there is any—may naturally spread between planets: The compact orbital setup is well-suited for panspermia.
 If an asteroid or comet hit any of the potentially life-bearing TRAPPIST-1 planets, some of the debris would scatter to the six, raining down space-born seeds.

 It is remarkable to imagine NEarth being larger than one.
 It might make you wonder: Could there be super-TRAPPIST-1 systems out there with not three or four, but 10 or 20 planets in the habitable zone?
 What is the most planets a star can have there?
 We can answer this question precisely.
 Since we know how gravity works, and how orbits evolve, we have the tools we need to figure out the sardine-iest configuration of planets that can stably fit in a star’s habitable zone.